-As described in detail in this brochure, ECPD has established a new Standing Program on Legitimate Interest Representation and Lobbying (IRL) in order to offer specialist training, coaching and mentoring to diplomats, business and government representatives, as well as professors teaching lobbying, and representatives of non-government organizations.
+As described in detail in this brochure, ECPD has established a new Standing Program on Economic Diplomacy, Lobbying and negotiations (EDLN) in order to offer specialist training, coaching and mentoring to diplomats, business and government representatives, as well as professors teaching lobbying, and representatives of non-government organizations.
 Courses in this domain will be a contribution of ECPD to upgrade the modern communication skills and competencies required for successful and legitimate interest representation and lobbying - as ethical tools for reaching healthy compromises and sustainable solutions serving general and particular interests at local, regional, national and international levels.
-The director of the IRL Program is Prof. Dr. Boris Cizelj, former Ambassador of Yugoslavia and Slovenia, professor of interest representation and lobbying at ECPD, DOBA Business School, and Alma Mater Europaea, Maribor.
+The director of the EDLN Program is Prof. Dr.Boris Cizelj, former Ambassador of Yugoslavia and Slovenia, professor of interest representation and lobbying at ECPD, DOBA Business School, and Alma Mater Europaea, Maribor.

-Based on a Memorandum of Understanding signed in 2017 between ECPD and Knowledge Economy Network, KEN, the latter (chaired by Prof.Cizelj) is a special partner in the IRL Programme.
+Based on a Memorandum of Understanding signed in 2017 between ECPD and Knowledge Economy Network, KEN, the latter (chaired by Prof.Cizelj) is a special partner in the EDLN Programme.